ethereum/populus/docs/overview.rst

 Project Layout
 --------------

-By default Populus expects a project to be layed out as follows.
+By default Populus expects a project to be laid out as follows:

 .. code-block:: shell